ericcervin/data-digestion-dot-clj/README.md

               Exports data to local SQLite database.

+destiny_every_team.clj - Pulls all Star Wars characters from the SQLite database from destiny.clj.
+                         Considering the rules of Star Wars Destiny, exports every possible character team.

 discogs.clj - Downloads list of releases in my record collection using the Discogs api.
               Exports basic release information into a tsv file.
               Exports data to local SQLite database.